Go to content

 Register of candidates

-The registered details of candidates and groups are included in a publicly available register called the Register of Candidates.
+The registered details of candidates and groups are included in a publicly available register called the Registers of candidates.
 A copy of the register for each election is published on the NSW Electoral Commission website.

 If the registered details of a candidate or group change, the candidate or group must notify the NSW Electoral Commission of those changes within 30 days.